Territorial losses suffered by Islamic State in Syria, Iraq | New Country 923

-BEIRUT (AP) — With new losses Friday, the Islamic State group has been driven from more than 96 percent of the large parts of Iraq and Syria it once held, crushing its goal of establishing a “caliphate” in the region.
+BEIRUT (AP) — With new losses, the Islamic State group has been driven from more than 96 percent of the large parts of Iraq and Syria it once held, crushing its goal of establishing a “caliphate” that challenges existing borders.

-Syrian President Bashar Assad’s military announced the capture of the eastern Syrian city of Deir el-Zour, while Iraqi Prime Minister Haider al-Abadi proclaimed victory in retaking the town of Qaim on the border, the militants’ last significant urban area in Iraq.

 The militants are left fighting for a final stretch inside Syria and desert regions along the Iraq-Syria border.
 Three years ago, they had defiantly erased that line, knocking down berms marking the frontier.